 Browse the shelves when you find a useful book.
 Books are shelved according to topic, so chances are you'll find other relevant books nearby.

-You should also browse the Encyclopedia Homelessness.
+You should also browse the Encyclopedia of Homelessness.
 It was published in 2004, so some of the information might be outdated, but it will give you some good topic ideas.
 Use the call number below and find it in the Reference collection (main floor, facing Beck).

 To find articles, try these databases, which will connect you with all kinds of sources.
 You will probably find a lot of information (but sometimes you find no information!).
 Be persistent, try various search terms, and above all, ask for help if you're stuck.
-Send me an email with any questions or to set up a time to meet.
+Send Julie an email with any questions or to set up a time to meet.

 If you want a refresher from our library session, the slides from class are posted here.